Peroshki/Unity-3D-Shader-Demo/README.md

 # Unity 3D Shader Demo

+Play this demo at https://peroshki.github.io/Unity-3D-Shader-Demo/

 A demonstration of three different shader techniques using CG/HLSL in Unity 3D.
 The shaders used in this demo are a toon shader, a dissolve shader and a Phong shader.
-Hosted at https://peroshki.github.io/Unity-3D-Shader-Demo/
+All of the shaders and scripts used in this demo can be found in the Assets folder.

 ## Controls
 | Key        | Action           |